About Running From the Mirror

 “This book begs to be seen as a major motion picture!”—Al Zuckerman, founder of Writer’s House, literary agent for The Blind Side, and best-selling author of Writing the Blockbuster Novel

 “Running from the Mirror is vivid and engrossing from start to finish.
-As much as Shulman is influenced by his physical appearance and his childhood traumas, he is also driven by an inner resolve to create a better life for himself.”—D. Donovan, senior reviewer, Midwest Book Review
+As much as Shulman is influenced by his physical appearance and his childhood traumas, he is also driven by an inner resolve to create a better life for himself.”—Midwest Book Review

 “Author Howard Shulman takes us past the politeness of mere acquaintances and into his inner circle as a most trusted confidant.
 This poignant memoir was masterfully crafted from beginning to end.” —Kara Piazza, The Writing Piazza